Preparing for Labor

 Preferred methods to provide pain and comfort

-Whether the birth will be allowed to come natural or or should medical procedures be used
+Whether the birth will be allowed to come natural or should medical procedures be used

 How to monitor baby